Tahoma High School Golden Bear Classic

 PF This is a debate that should be interesting for all Americans.
 It should not be overly fast or technical.
 I will take a detailed flow, and I don't mind terms like link and impact.
 Evidence should be read, and I expect refutation of important issues, especially the offense presented in the round.
 Follow the debate rules, and I should be good.
 The final focus should spend at least some time going over weighing.
 Be nice to each other, and Grand Cross should not be a yelling match.
 The summary speaker must extend any arguments to be used in Final Focus.
 I expect the second speaking team to engage in the arguments presented in the rebuttal.
 I do not like disclosure theory, and it would be difficult for me to vote for it.

-LD - I have judged a lot of circuit rounds over the years but not as many over the past four years.
+LD - I have judged a lot of circuit rounds over the years but not as many over the past five years.
 Washington state has a slower speed preference than the national circuit, so I'm not as practiced at that type of speed.
 My age means I don't flow or hear as well as I use to, so make sure I'm flowing.
 I like speed, but at rare times I have difficult time keeping up.
 If this happens, I will let you know.
 I expect a standard/criterion debate in the round.
 If you do something else, you must explain to me why it is legitimate.
-If you run policy positions, you must develop them enough for me to understand them.
+If you run kritiks, DA's, or plans, you must develop them enough for me to understand them.
 I do not like micropol positions.
 I will not drop them on face.
 I don't mind theory, but again, it must be developed.
 Bad advocacy is bad debating.
 Lying in the round or during cx will be dealt with severely.
 CX is binding.
 I expect clean extensions of arguments, and will give weight to arguments dropped by debaters.
 I want to be a blank slate in the back of the room.
 Please tell me why I should vote for you.
+Deontology frameworks are fine, but they must be justified.
+Any tricks must be clear, and obtuseness in CX will not be allowed.
 Finally, I will not vote for disclosure theory unless something weird happens.

 Watch me for speed.
 I will try to keep up, but I'm old.
 It's a lack of hearing that may cause me to fall behind.
 I will yell "clear," and that probably means slow down.
 I'll do my best.
 I like all kinds of policy arguments, and I'm ok with kritiks.
 You may want to explain them to me a bit better because it may have been awhile since I heard the argument.
 Besides that, I'm a policy maker unless you tell me to be something else.
 Theory is ok, but it should be developed.
 Abuse must be proven in the round.
 Rebuttals should kick unimportant arguments and settle on a few to delineate.
 The final speeches should weigh the arguments.